ITA Screening & Course

 ESL600 Academic Spoken English for International Teaching Assistants (NON-CREDIT)

-Course materials will be available on Moodle (check Moodle for ESL600 after we enroll you)
+Course materials will be available on Canvas.
+Search for ESL600 after you are enrolled

 Who is eligible to take ESL600 ASE for ITAs?

 During your first semester of teaching as an international graduate teaching assistant, you will be contacted by your graduate program with information about signing up for a spoken English proficiency screening.
 Based on the results on this screening, you may be eligible to attend this weekly non-credit course.
-The ESL program will notify you within 3 days if you are eligible and the course will begin the second week of the semester.
+There is no costs or fees to participate in this course.
+The ESL program will notify you within 3 days of the screening with your results, and if you are eligible and the course will begin the second week of the semester.

 Please do not try to enroll in the course through SPIRE.
-Your instructor will enroll you via Moodle.
+Your instructor will enroll you via Canvas.

 What will be covered in the seminar?
 What activities will you participate in?